Chanda-Abdul/room-homepage/README.md

 - [How To - Mobile Navigation Menu](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) - Learn how to create a top navigation menu for smartphones / tablets with CSS and JavaScript.
 - [Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - learn about the concept of responsive images — images that work well on devices with widely differing screen sizes, resolutions, and other such features — and look at what tools HTML provides to help implement them.
 This helps to improve performance across different devices.
 - [`px` to `em` Conversion](https://www.w3schools.com/tags/ref_pxtoemconversion.asp#gsc.tab=0) - A tool that allows you to work out the em sizes from pixels (or vice versa).
+- [Change Color of SVG on Hover](https://css-tricks.com/change-color-of-svg-on-hover/) - The tactic for recoloring that SVG in different states or conditions.

 ## Author